Jorge Loring Martinez

 Jorge Loring Martinez (Málaga, Spain, October 12, 1889 – Madrid, Spain, September 22, 1936) was a Spanish engineer and entrepreneur, pioneer of civil aviation in that country, and considered by the Spanish Patent Office one of their great inventors.
 Grandson of businessman and politician Jorge Loring y Oyarzábal, he was born into a wealthy family which from the beginning of the century was dedicated to banking, mining, steel and railways.

 Education and early career

 In 1912 he graduated in Madrid as a civil engineer.
 In 1916 he joined the administration and was assigned to the Head of Public Works, Ciudad Real, but soon asked for leave to pursue his true calling: aviation.
 That same year he received the degree of airplane pilot in the National School of Aeronautics, established in Madrid, and acquired an aircraft (type Blériot) made in Spain that tore shortly after landing.
 In 1917 he became a coach at Casa Pujol, Comabella y Cia.
 In Barcelona, he was owner of an airline pilot school in El Prat de Llobregat and some workshops for building cars and planes.

 Partnership

-In 1919, he with a mechanical genius and Argentinian inventor Raul Pateras Pescara Castelluccio, formed a partnership to operate Helicopteracion Pateras Pescara.
+In 1919, he with a mechanical genius and Argentinian inventor Raúl Pateras Pescara, formed a partnership to operate Helicopteracion Pateras Pescara.
 They received a delegation from France of the French Aerospace Technical Services in 1921.